rgruesbeck/slugrunner/README.md

 ## Structure
 ### ~/game/
-This directory hold the game code.
+This directory holds the game code.
 - [game/main.js](#~/game/main.js) is where the load, create, and play loop are setup.
 - [game/overlay.js](#~/game/overlay.js) controls the html overlay for displaying game text.